Feedback

 But there's worse.
 And this time the imperatives of "Defense" (which is "Offense" in reality) cannot be invoked: it's mere fraud.

-Static linking explains how G-WAN has survived the Linux planned obsolescence, but it does not explain G-WAN's massive progress in performance.
+Static linking explains how G-WAN has survived despite the Linux planned obsolescence, but it does not explain G-WAN's massive progress in performance.

 While ditching GNU LibC calls I wrote SLIMalloc, a memory allocator that was faster than all others in 2020... on the top of having no "memory-safety" vulnerabilities.
 Why?
 Because, surprise-surprise, most of the ever-growing errors affecting G-WAN were "memory-safety" errors (courtesy of GLibC(!) as my 2023 SLIMalloc paper illustrated it in graphic details).
 GLibC was in good company: all the memory allocators were weaponized: their flaws were well-known and... actively exploited (most of Google Chrome vulnerabilities are memory issues, and Google Android has the largest percentage of memory issues of all OSes).